Azure-Samples/azure-search-python-samples/search-website-functions-v4/README.md

 ## Clean up

-If you no longer need Azure Cognitive Search or Azure Static Web Apps, remember to delete both resources in your subscription.
+If you no longer need Azure AI Search or Azure Static Web Apps, remember to delete both resources in your subscription.